 I decided to pick the diet that I thought would maximise my chances of long-term survival – Al Gore on becoming vegan.

 Perhaps you can’t change your habits overnight, perhaps you can.
-We can provide help and support to anyone transitioning to a vegan lifestyle.
-Follow us on Facebook for daily vegan recipes throughout January in support of Veganuary 2020.
+The journey is personal.
+If you would like some support, we can provide it to anyone transitioning to a vegan or plant-based lifestyle.

 Subscribe to this blog for vegan recipe ideas or follow us on Facebook.

 Whether veganism is or isn’t for you, there is no denying it is the best decision for our planet, so if you can’t quit animal products, start by trying to reduce your meat and dairy intake.